Skip navigation

 Perryview Housing Co-operative Limited, Crayford, Kent

-There is no specific legal structure for co-ops in the UK.
-However, the Co-operative and Community Benefit Societies Act 2014 (formerly the Industrial and Provident Societies (IPS) Act 1965) under which co-ops are incorporated contains statutory protection of the cooperative principles and requires co-ops to comply with the seven internationally adopted co-op principles.
+There is no specific legal structure for housing cooperatives in the UK.
+However, the Co-operative and Community Benefit Societies Act 2014 (formerly the Industrial and Provident Societies Act 1965) under which all cooperatives are incorporated contains statutory protection of the cooperative principles and requires cooperatives to comply with the seven internationally adopted Co-operative Principles.

 With government assistance

-Most ownership housing co-operatives were developed in the 1970s and 1980s with government assistance in the form of capital grants to make rents more affordable.
-Today, there are 243 housing co-operatives registered with the Homes and Communities Agency (HCA), the government agency responsible for regulating affordable housing providers in the UK.
-Because public funds were provided, the HCA regulates the operations of these co-operatives.
+Most ownership housing cooperatives were developed in the 1970s and 1980s with government assistance in the form of capital grants to make rents more affordable.
+Today, there are 223 housing cooperatives registered with the Regulator of Social Housing (RSH), the government agency responsible for regulating affordable housing providers in the UK.
+Because public funds were provided, the RSH regulates the operations of these cooperatives.

 Key characteristics are:

-• They are owned, managed and controlled democratically by the members/ tenants on one member, one vote basis.
-They elect a management committee (board of directors).
-The majority employs staff or buys operational services from agencies or housing associations.
+• They are owned, managed and controlled democratically by the members/tenants on a one-member, one-vote basis.
+Most elect a management committee (board of directors) although the smaller ones are run by general meetings.
+The majority employ staff or buy operational services from specialist agencies or housing associations;

-• They are traditionally quite small (an average of 40 homes).
+• They are typically quite small (an average of 40 homes) although some are as large as 400 homes.

 Without government assistance

-There is also a small portfolio (around 25) of ownership housing co-ops developed without public funding.
-These housing co-operatives are financed through mortgages and member loans.
-To that effect, they have set up a support network (Radical Routes) along with an investment tool (Rootstock) that every housing cooperative must invest in.
+A small portfolio of around 50 ownership housing cooperatives was developed without public funding.
+These housing cooperatives are financed through mortgages and member loans.
+The most effective enabling structure for these cooperatives is Radical Routes which along with an investment tool (Rootstock) has enabled most of this type of housing cooperative to develop.

 Key characteristics are: